About Me

 I worked through college as a software developer, and after graduation I moved to Chicago to continue that work.
 Chicago was an entirely different sort of wilderness than the one I was used to, but every bit as exciting, with adventures all its own.

 My love for games, reading, and writing never left me.
-I started my own game company on the side, and began working more seriously as a writer.
-I wrote a newspaper column (DaddyTales), worked as a contract reporter, and produced the Games for Educators website, with Mary Couzin.
+I started my own game company (Live Oak Games) on the side, and began working more seriously as a writer.
+I wrote a newspaper column called DaddyTales, worked as a contract reporter, and produced the Games for Educators website with Mary Couzin.

-During that time, I sold my portion of the software company so I could work from home, and spend as much time as possible with my kids.
+In 2007, I sold my portion of the software company so I could spend as much time as possible with my kids.
+I worked from home, running the game company, writing fiction, and doing contract software and game development.